natesobol/nh48-api/Documentation/README.md

 3. If you need to adjust crawler coverage, edit the `botSignatures` array in `templates/peak-page-template.html` before rerunning `node scripts/prerender-peaks.js` to regenerate the static files.

 This pattern implements Google’s recommended “dynamic rendering” for JS-heavy experiences: humans get forwarded instantly to the live app, while search engines and AI models can crawl the static HTML.

+### NH48 Info pillar page

+The **NH48 info** experience at `nh-4000-footers-info.html` acts as the long-form **pillar page** for the project.
+It centralizes unofficial background on the New Hampshire 4,000-footers (ranges, seasonality, safety notes, and how to use the dataset) so search engines can anchor deep-linking on a single authoritative entry point.
+Keep the following guardrails in place when updating it:

+* Preserve the page’s **unofficial** stance and the reminders to verify anything trip-critical with AMC resources; the page is a community guide, not an official list owner.
+* Maintain the canonical URL `https://nh48.info/nh-4000-footers-info` and its OpenGraph/Twitter metadata so it remains the primary SEO landing surface for “NH48 info” searches.
+* Align its nav/footer with the rest of the site and follow the H1–H3 guidance above so headings reinforce the pillar theme while keeping subtopics (planning tips, data access, FAQs) skimmable.

+### Navigation and footer consistency

+The live pages share a unified **site-nav** block (see the `<nav class="site-nav">` markup in `index.html`) and the **quick browse footer** component that lives in `css/quick-browse-footer.css` and `js/quick-browse-footer.js`.
+When adding or updating pages:

+1. Copy the existing nav markup (including the `data-route` attributes and the NH48 Pics/Peak Bagger CTAs) so the menu order, hover states, and accessibility labels stay identical across `/`, `/catalog`, `/dataset/*`, and localized pages in `/i18n/`.
+2. Include the quick browse footer links and controls so every page exposes the same CTA grid and sort buttons; reuse the existing HTML partial from `index.html` or `nh-4000-footers-info.html` to avoid drift in link text or URL canonicalization.
+3. Keep the canonical/hreflang link set consistent between pages that share templates, and update both nav and footer whenever a route is renamed so crawlers and analytics retain stable paths.

+This parity keeps the navigation crawlable, preserves UX muscle memory, and reduces SEO regressions from mismatched menus.

 ### SEO Goals